False

 education and gives lip service to Christianity, but sadly the non-academic

-teaching primarily comes from the Hindu-based teachings of the School
+teaching (which includes meditation for older students) primarily comes from the Hindu-based teachings of the School

 of Philosophy.
 According to their web site, "Sanscrit [sic]